herv/lildebi/README.md

 The process of installing Debian with Lil' Debi is self-explanatory, just run the app and click the Install... button.
-But it doesn't yet work on all phones.
+But it doesn't yet work on all devices.
 If the install process fails on your phone, you can still use Lil' Debi by downloading a pre-built Debian image.
 It should work with any Debian/Ubuntu/Mint armel image file.
 Here is a Debian image file that was built by Lil' Debi: